Ximena Mideros

 Ximena Alexandra Mideros Gongora (born 15 November 1997) is a Colombian footballer who plays as a defender for Armenian Women's Premier League side FC Pyunik.

-Club career
+Career

 In 2018, Mideros signed her first professional contract with Deportivo Pereira.

 After spending three years with Deportivo Pereira, Gongora joined the Israeli Maccabi Kishronot Hadera in the Ligat Nashim.

 On 26 December 2022 it was announced that Ximena Gongora would be transferring to Saudi Arabia's Eastern Flames.
 This move was made to participate in the second half of the inaugural edition of the Saudi Women's Premier League.
 The club decided to extend her contract on 27 August 2023.

 On 4 September 2024, She signed with Armenian club FC Pyunik ahead of 2024–25 UEFA Women's Champions League.
 She made her debut for the club in their opening match of the Champions League qualifiers against Apollon Ladies.